arpv/node-dbus/README.md

 Read the doc for [`dbus_bus_add_match()`][dbbus] carefully before proceeding further.

-It is used for listening to signals only (atleast for now; patches are welcome).
+It is used for listening to signals only (at least for now; patches are welcome).
 The match-rule for filtering the messages on the specified `bus` will be constructed internally by node-dbus based on the properties `iface`, `member`, `path`, `sender` and `destination` of the message object.

 - Properties `iface` and `member` MUST be set
 - whereas `path`, `sender` and `destination` are optional based on your filtering needs.
-- Filtering based on arguments is not supported (atleast for now; patches are welcome).
+- Filtering based on arguments is not supported (at least for now; patches are welcome).

 When a match (filter) for a signal is successfully added, node-dbus shall hold a reference to the message object until it is `removeMatch()` 'ed.

-If an error occurs, event `error` shall be emitted on the message object indicating the error occured.
+If an error occurs, event `error` shall be emitted on the message object indicating the error occurred.

-When a signal that is being listened to is received on the message bus,event `signalReceipt` shall be emitted on the message object along with arguments (if any) that were extracted from the signal.
+When a signal that is being listened to is received on the message bus,event `signalReceipt` shall be emitted on the message object along with the signal details and arguments (if any) that were extracted from the signal.

 A match (filter) for a particular signal based on a particular match-rule will be added only once.
 That is, subsequent calls to this api for the same message object will do nothing, unless you